bshaffer/sfHadoriThemePlugin/README.md

 sfHadoriThemePlugin
 ===================

-sfHadoriThemePlugin is an admin generator with a beautiful built in theme.
-The idea is to provide basic functionality desired in every administrative interface, while keeping the generated code readable and beautiful.
-For that reason, Hadori does a lot, but he doesn't try to do *everything*.
+sfHadoriThemePlugin is an admin generator with a beautiful-built in theme.
+Hadori provides basic functionality for an administrative interface, while keeping the generated code readable and beautiful.
+For that reason, Hadori does a lot, but she doesn't try to do *everything*.
 When you need to break from the norm, Hadori provides you with spectacular generated code to let you hit the ground running.

 Installation
 ------------

 Before spinning up this theme, you must install the [sfThemeGeneratorPlugin](http://github.com/bshaffer/sfThemeGeneratorPlugin).

+ 1. As always, publish your assets

+        $ php symfony plugin:publish-assets

  1. Generate Theme

         $ php symfony generate:theme hadori

  1. Complete the options asked by the generator

- 1. Publish your assets

-        $ php symfony plugin:publish-assets

  1. Configure your assets.  jQuery is included in each module by default, but you may want to change this